 On National Tree Day children can help to plant trees.
 Every year, an average of 200,000 trees are planted throughout the Netherlands.
 On the National Cleanup Day people throughout the country come together to clean up litter in a certain public area.

-On the website of Better in Green [Beter in het Groen] you can find all kinds of activities taking place in a natural environment.
-These range from weekly walking groups and outdoor sports lessons to child therapy and reintegration in the greenery.
-These take place either in a nature reserve or indeed close to home.
-You can search on the basis of postcode or place the opportunities offered by Better in Green.
+On the website of In green spaces is better you can find all kinds of activities taking place in a natural environment.
+These range from weekly walking groups and outdoor sports lessons to child therapy and reintegration into green spaces.
+The activities take place either in a nature areas reserve or indeed close to home.
+You can search on the basis of postcode or place the opportunities offered by 'In green spaces is better'.